 - Treatment of uterine fibroids;

-Magnetic resonance imaging (MRI)-guided high-intensity ultrasound ablation of uterine fibroids is specifically identified by the following category III CPT codes, introduced in July 2004:
+MRI-guided high-intensity ultrasound ablation of uterine fibroids is specifically identified by the following category III CPT codes:

 0071T: Focused ultrasound ablation of uterine leiomyomata, including MR guidance; total leiomyomata volume of less than 200 cc of tissue

 0072T: As above, but with total leiomyomata volume greater or equal to 200 cc of tissue